Brewers vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Sean Manaea (0-1) will take to the mound for the Giants and make his fifth start of the season.
+- The Giants will hand the ball to Alex Cobb (1-1) for his seventh start of the season.

+- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

+- Cobb has three starts in a row of five innings or more.

 |Opponent